Alfredo Escalera (baseball): High school

-Escalera's baseball talents drew a significant attention form several NCAA Division 1 colleges.
+Escalera's baseball talents drew a significant attention form several NCAA Division I colleges.
 While still in his junior year, Escalera verbally committed to attend Florida State University (FSU).
 Just prior to the National Letter of Intent signing day, Escalera, determined not to join the FSU Seminoles and instead signed a Letter of Intent to attend Stetson University's business school where he was expected to be the starting centerfielder for the Stetson's Hatters Baseball Team.
 Escalera's signing was met with enthusiasm by the Hatters team.
 "Alfredo is an extremely athletic student-athlete and has the ability to play any outfield or infield position.
 He has game-changing speed and a very good bat that projects to have some power at the Division I level.
 We are very excited to have Alfredo becoming a Hatter as he rounds out this already impressive class." stated Stetson's Baseball Head Coach Pete Dunn.